 Food is the single largest portion of the garbage greater Portland throws away every year.
 Nearly a fifth of the garbage the region currently sends to landfills is food waste – that's enough to fill 5,000 long-haul trucks.
 As food decomposes in landfills, it creates methane, a powerful contributor to climate change.

 For more than 10 years, Metro and local communities have taken steps to keep food scraps out of landfills and put them to better use.
 In 2004 a program began to collect food scraps from some businesses.
 Today, the food scraps from participating restaurants, grocery stores and other businesses across the region are converted to compost and energy at facilities near Corvallis and Eugene.

 Despite these voluntary efforts, a lot more food can be kept out of landfills.
-Last year, the Metro Council directed staff to investigate ways to do that.
-Later this fall, the Metro Council will consider a policy proposal aimed at keeping more food scraps from restaurants, grocery stores, and other food service businesses out of landfills and put to better use creating energy, compost and other soil amendments.
+In 2016, the Metro Council directed staff to investigate ways to do that.
+Later this spring, the Metro Council will consider a policy proposal aimed at keeping more food scraps from restaurants, grocery stores, and other food service businesses out of landfills and put to better use creating energy, compost and other soil amendments.

 The comments Metro received, along with guidance from the Metro Council, informed updates to the proposed Metro code language and draft administrative rules.
 From April 16 through May 15, Metro is seeking comments on updated administrative rule language that set requirements for local governments to enforce the collection of food scraps separate from garbage.

 Review and comment on the proposed administrative rules

 Comments must be received by 5 p.m. on Tuesday, May 15.
 Send your comments via U.S. mail, email or fax to:

 600 NE Grand Ave.